SemTalkOnline/SemTalkOnline/Associations.md

 ![alt text](images/Explorer_AssociationsNEW.png)

-Explorer Associations allows users to navigate to the different Association types used in your model so users can edit, add or change the properties of each Association type.
+Explorer Associations allow users to navigate to the different Association types located in your model so users can Edit, add or change the Properties of each Association type.